-What is fiber deep?
+What is Fiber Deep?

 Fiber deep is the trend in which MSOs push fiber ever closer to customers to provide them with better service.

-As consumer behavior shifts from typical linear video to on-demand offerings, Internet services have increased in importance.
-As a result, MSOs can’t tolerate service disruptions or quality issues.
+As consumer behavior shifts from traditional linear video to on-demand offerings, Internet services have increased in importance.
+As a result, cable MSOs can’t tolerate service disruptions or quality issues.
 But aging coaxial plant, analog repeaters, and dependence on the power grid make meeting customer demand for fast and reliable service a challenge.

 This effort is called fiber deep, and is a large part of the next generation of cable—one that pushes fiber close to the end-user and yields a better customer experience through better service.